 Personnel: This expenditure category provides for salaries and benefits for all El Paso County employees.
 As a service organization, El Paso County's largest expenditure is personnel.
-Personnel expenditures increased by \$12.3 million compared to the 2019 Original Adopted Budget.
-This increase is mainly due to the investment in human capital of a 1.5% personnel merit increases based on the 5-Year Financial Roadmap, increased benefits costs and 14 additional authorized FTE's in 2020 compared to 2019.
-Additionally, due to the nature of the accounting for bi-weekly pay periods (26 in a year), every 12-13 years there is an extra pay period (27).
-El Paso County accounts for payroll on a cash basis, and to account for this situation this year, the 2020 budget includes a one-time allocation of \$3.9M to cover the additional pay period countywide.
+Personnel expenditures increased by \$3 million compared to the 2020 Original Adopted Budget.
+This increase is mainly due to the investment in human capital of a 2% personnel merit increases based on the 5-Year Financial Roadmap, increased benefits costs and 91 additional authorized FTEs in 2021 compared to 2020.
+Many of the new positions are directly related to the need for Public Health due to the COVID-19 pandemic.

 Operating: This expenditure category provides for the day-to-day operational costs of the County.
-Items included in this category are utility expenses (gas, electricity and water), telephone (phone, fax and internet), operating and office supplies, computers and software/licensing, professional services,
+Items included in this category are utility expenses (gas, electricity and water), telephone (phone, fax and internet), operating and office supplies, computers and software/licensing, professional services, employee training, conferences and meetings, lodging and meals and equipment purchases under \$5,000.